plkpiotr/design-patterns/README.md

 ## <a name="strategy">Strategy</a> [behavioral] [&#8657;](#list)

-Strategy allows you to define a family of algorithms encapsulating them in the form of separated classes.
+Strategy allows you to define a family of algorithms encapsulating them in the form of separate classes.

 #### UML diagram: